 - No-Contest – Similar to guilty, but you’re not admitting personal liability - which could have been used against you in cases where bodily injury or property damages are claimed.

 In both Guilty and No-Contest pleas you will have the opportunity to make a statement after which the judge will review your case, and factors including your statement, the officer’s statement and any prior record, before rendering judgement.
 Forfeitures will be due immediately; however, you may be granted time to pay or alternate arrangements if indigent.
-Payments may be made by mail, online at the website: www.cityofcolumbuswi.com, or deposited in the drop box at the Court Clerk’s office in City Hall.

 Defendants may be granted a continuance if requested, which can be done by mail, email, or phone.
 Defendants must advise the Court in writing within 5 days of any change in address while their case is pending, and may retain an attorney at their own expense.

-Questions may be directed to the City Municipal Court Clerk at firstname.lastname@example.org or (920) 623-5922.
-Thank you for your patience and understanding.
+Questions can be directed to the Municipal Court Clerk at firstname.lastname@example.org or (920) 623-5922.